hoezhun130/hz_website/_posts/2024-01-16-Recette-Secrète.md

 product_hash = "0edcbe97ba900dda8bbafe2498d38d8b"

 # Read passwords from the file
-with open("passwords.txt", "r") as file:
+with open("Passwords", "r") as file:
-    # Assuming each line in the file is a password
     passwords = [line.strip() for line in file]

 # Hash function